OctopusDeploy/docs/docs/deployment-process/variables/sensitive-variables.md

 Or watch the things you gave your life to, *******en
 ```

-The obvious solution is: don't use passwords that are likely to occur in normal logging/language, and avoid writing the values of your secure variables to logs anyway.
+The obvious solution is, don't use passwords that are likely to occur in normal logging/language, and avoid writing the values of your secure variables to logs anyway.